Isotropic covariance functions on graphs and their edges: The geodesic and resistance metric on

 for all $u,v\in\mathcal G$ whenever $\mathcal G^\prime$ is obtained from $\mathcal G$ by a finite sequence of edge splitting operations and edge merging operations which meet at a degree two vertex.
 The following theorem shows this property also holds for the resistance metric.

-\begin{thm} For a graph with Euclidean edges $\mathcal G$, the resistance and geodesic metrics $d_{R,\mathcal G}$ and $d_{G,\mathcal G}$ are invariant to splitting edges and merging edges at degree two vertices. \end{thm}
+\begin{prop} For a graph with Euclidean edges $\mathcal G$, the resistance and geodesic metrics $d_{R,\mathcal G}$ and $d_{G,\mathcal G}$ are invariant to splitting edges and merging edges at degree two vertices (so long as the resulting graph satisfies the conditions of Definition \ref{def.gwee}). \end{prop}

-Theorem~\ref{classical effective resistance} and \ref{splitting and merging edges} show that $d_{R, \mathcal G}$ is the appropriate extension of the classic resistance metric over finite nodes of an electrical network to the continuum of edge points over a graph with Euclidean edges.
-Indeed, the following theorem is an extension of a well-known result from electrical network theory.
+Propositions~\ref{classical effective resistance} and \ref{splitting and merging edges} show that $d_{R, \mathcal G}$ is the appropriate extension of the classic resistance metric over finite nodes of an electrical network to the continuum of edge points over a graph with Euclidean edges.
+The next proposition, also analogous to results from electrical network theory, illustrates how multiple pathways between points of $\mathcal G$ leads to a reduction of $d_{R,\mathcal G}$ compared with $d_{\mathcal G,\mathcal G}$.